 Introduction to Synthetic BiologyBMME 490-030

-This course provides an introduction to the principles and techniques of synthetic biology.
-It consists of a weekly lecture covering relevant background and theory as well as a lab providing hands-on learning of fundamental techniques.
-The course will culminate with students creating their own biological device.
+This course provides an introduction to both the theoretical principles as well as hands- on techniques of synthetic biology.
+It consists of a weekly lecture covering relevant back- ground and theory as well as a lab focused on the learning of fundamental experimental techniques.

 Course Objectives & Topics